 c.
 Authority of the Vice President for Development

 If an agreement cannot be reached on assigning or approaching multiple-interest or "University" prospects, then the Vice President for Development will determine prospect assignment and access by taking into account priorities set by the President and Provost.
 The dean or director of a school or unit may appeal the Vice President's decision to the Provost.

 It is imperative that all pertinent information regarding major gift prospect activity be available across the development enterprise.
 This is particularly true for $1-million-plus rated prospects.
 University development staff and school/unit development officers share a responsibility to keep others informed of prospect activity, both formally (by updating the prospect tracking system and sending written communications to Post Grads) and informally (through regular communication).
 These updates should be entered in a timely fashion to ensure real-time quality to the prospect information.

 Schools and units may form volunteer organizations to support major fundraising initiatives with the approval of the Vice President for Development.
 Chairs of volunteer groups supporting major fundraising programs will be asked to coordinate their activities through the Board of Trustees' Committee on Development and to work together with University-wide volunteer groups.
-Enlistment of volunteers, whether for fundraising or for advisory boards, must be coordinated through the Office of the Vice President for Development.
+Enlistment of volunteers, whether for fundraising or for advisory boards and councils, must be coordinated through the Office of the Vice President for Development.

 f.
 Written Communications

 To assure consistency and coordination among various fundraising efforts, final drafts of written communications describing major fundraising initiatives must be shared with the Vice President for Development or designee.
 Additionally, the Office of Planned Giving must review all agreements of $100,000 or more (and all agreements establishing new endowments) prior to submission to the donor and/or acceptance by the University.